 Dogs are scavenging carnivores.
 This means that they should be eating a predominantly meat-based diet, with vegetation for key nutrients and fibre.
 Animal protein will provide amino acids to build and maintain muscle mass, and energy can be provided from fat.

 Vitamins and minerals can be abundantly sourced from fruits and vegetable, and can also be found in organ meats.
 This is why the whole prey diet (80% meat,10% bone, 5% liver, %5 other organs) is quite popular among raw feeders, although some kibble companies have started to embrace a similar format.

 This doesn't mean that produce can't be fed, but it should be fed supplementary and in small portions of their diet.
 You could even try using some fresh veggies as treats.

 Determining feeding guidelines first requires you to understand your dog’s caloric intake.
 Once you know how many calories your dog needs to thrive, you can determine how much kibble or canned food you should be feeding per day.

 When using our dog food calculator, always put in your dog’s ideal weight.
 This calculator is best used for dogs that are fed kibble or canned food diets.
-Raw diets are much more calorie dense and the variety of formats are not compatible with the algorithm for this calculator.

 These calculations are not an exact science, and this shouldn’t overrule your vet's recommendations, but they may help you find a more accurate answer than the vague guidelines provided by the manufacturer.